Thermoelastic Damping in MEMS Gyroscopes at High Frequencies: Experimental Setup

 Design B was measured on the wafer and not encapsulated.
 The excitation of design B was realized electrostatically.
 The design contains a capacitive comb-drive as well as three different electrode pairs for capacitive sensing.
 Applying an electric broadband signal to one of the drive or sense electrode pairs, while grounding the remaining electrodes, enabled the excitation of various in-plane or out-of-plane modes.
 The applied signal was a pseudo-random broadband signal in the range from \SI{30}{\kilo\hertz} to \SI{1.25}{\mega\hertz}.
 The wafer containing design B was mounted on a thermal chuck inside a vacuum chamber.
 Thus, temperature and pressure could be varied.
 A 3D SLDV was used to measure in-plane and out-of-plane modes of design B. For the measurement of the out-of-plane modes a grid of around 100 points over the structure was used.
 The in-plane modes were measured inidividually with a grid of around 30 points each, which were only placed on the relevant oscillating parts of the structure.
 The measured modes of design B were manually identified with simulated modes, based on mode shapes and eigenfrequencies.

 Fig.~\ref{fig:Qovermodesmotivation} shows the measured quality factors of design A for several out-of-plane modes up to an eigenfrequency of \SI{1.8}{\mega\hertz} at \SI{1}{\milli\bar} and \SI{25}{\degreeCelsius}.
 The pressure of \SI{1}{\milli\bar} is a typical operational value for MEMS gyroscopes \cite{liewald_100_2013}.
 Additionally, simulated quality factors based on gas damping are also included in the figure.
-The tools and methods used for the simulative prediction of the gas damping are state of the art Bosch internal tools.
-They are not the topic of this work and are mainly used to support our arguments and investigations of the relevance of thermoelastic damping.
-However, the validity and precision of the gas damping simulation is highlighted in the inset of Fig.~\ref{fig:Qovermodesmotivation} showing a closeup of the frequency regime up to 200 kHz.
-With this being said, we assume the correctness of the gas damping simulation and now turn back to our main arguments.
+The gas damping simulations have been done using a Bosch internal gas damping simulation tool based on molecular flow simulations in COMSOL \cite{comsol_2017}.
+The validity and precision of the gas damping simulation is highlighted in the inset of Fig.~\ref{fig:Qovermodesmotivation} showing a closeup of the frequency regime up to 200 kHz.
 Up to \SI{200}{\kilo\hertz}, the measured quality factors follow the trend of the simulations.
 However, for higher eigenfrequencies the measured quality factors clearly saturate.
 Gas damping quality factors, on the other hand, increase approximately linearly with eigenfrequency \cite{ekinci_nanoelectromechanical_2005,chandorkar_limits_2008}.
 This motivates the incorporation of additional damping mechanisms into the simulation, to identify and accurately predict the damping contributions and the total quality factor.
 In this work, we will investigate the influence of TED on the two MEMS gyroscope designs.